 What is the CSCA designation?

-The CSCA (Certified in Strategy and Competitive Analysis) is a certification designed by the Institute of Management Accountants, available to IMA members who have passed both parts of the CMA exam.
+The CSCA (Certified in Strategy and Competitive Analysis) is a certification designed by the Institute of Management Accountants (IMA), available to IMA members who have passed both parts of the CMA exam.
 It’s designed to prepare accountants and finance professionals for strategy management in their organizations.

 IMA is presenting this as a “big picture certification,” and here are the fast facts:

 - The program includes a three-hour exam with 60 multiple-choice questions and a case study.

 - It is recommended that you study up to 75 hours for this exam.